DecisionsDev/odm-docker-kubernetes/gcloud/README.md

       git clone https://github.com/ODMDev/odm-docker-kubernetes
   ```

-# 3. Build your ODM images
+# 3. Building your ODM images

-NOTE: The Docker registry eu.gcr.io/odm890-kubernetes/ is used as an example.
+> NOTE: The Docker registry eu.gcr.io/odm890-kubernetes/ is used as an example.
 You must replace it with your registry path.

 Build the Decision Server container: